Email Token Management

 https://npm.flatt.tech/api/v1/tokens/regenerate

 The response contains your new key.
 The old key is invalidated immediately.
-Update your .npmrc with the new key.
+Update all package manager configurations that use the old key:

-If you lost your key — re-register with the same email address:
+If you lost your key — first try recovering it from your package manager configuration.
+If you cannot find it anywhere, re-register with the same email address:

 curl -X POST https://npm.flatt.tech/api/v1/tokens \